Special Fire (SF) or Starfish sites were just one part of the overall decoy stategy.

 A section of a Starfish site showing tanks of fuel and water that would be flushed onto burning straw (or other combustible material)

-A 'QL' site was often located within a Starfish site and, by means of apparently careless blackout lighting, would attract the enemy bomber force away from its intended target.
+A 'QL' site was often located within a Starfish site and simulated urban areas.
+They included street lighting, lights from open doors and flashes from tram wires.
+This apparent careless blackout lighting would attract the enemy bomber force away from its intended target.

 By the end of the war there were 237 Starfish sites protecting 81 cities, factories and other potential targets.